 Engagement with profession of pharmacy and community through service and leadership activities, reflection; use of Continuous Professional Development Cycle (CPD) approach to learning.
-Requirements: P1 standing.
+Requirements: P3 standing.

-Experience shadowing a pharmacist for six hours in four different pharmacy practice settings for a total of 24 hours; settings include practice areas and rotation types required for P4 Advanced Pharmacy Practice Experience (APPE) sites in community pharmacy, hospital pharmacy, ambulatory care/family practice, acute care medicine, and other elective practice settings; work with faculty mentor.
+Hands-on exposure to various pharmacist career opportunities in four different pharmacy practice patient care settings; settings include practice areas and rotation types required for P4 Advanced Pharmacy Practice Experience (APPE) sites in community pharmacy, hospital pharmacy, ambulatory care/family practice, acute care medicine, and other elective practice settings; work with faculty mentor.
 Requirements: P1 standing.

 Foundation issues for pharmacist practice related to social, cultural, behavioral, economic, and organization design components of pharmacy care.
 Requirements: P1 standing.

 PHAR:8135 Health Information Retrieval and Informatics 3 s.h.

 Introduction and overview of health care information retrieval, organization, and dissemination; retrieval and organization of health information from pharmacy and medical primary and tertiary literature using secondary resources; knowledge and skills to manage, analyze, and legally share health information in electronic health records, pharmacy information systems, and automated systems.
 Requirements: P1 standing.